opencaching/okapi/etc/CODESTYLE.md

 # A brief OKAPI coding style guide

+## General

+- When not sure, always keep existing styles and patterns.

+## Syntax

 - Indent with 4 spaces, no tabs.
 - Classes: CamelCase, `{` in new line.
 - Methods: lowercase_with_underlines, `{` in new line.